This document describes how to use the EBS (Elastic Block Store) optimized instances with Engine Yard Cloud.

 Important: We recommend testing in a staging environment before applying changes in a production environment.

 You can configure EBS optimized instances when you add new instances to a new or existing environment.

 See the database docs for more information about adding a database instance to an environment.

-Select the appropriate EBS optimized instance size, which appears with the added "[VO]" in the instance size description.
+If using previous generation instances, select the appropriate EBS optimized instance type, which appears with the added "[EBS-Optimized]" in the instance size description.

 If you are also using provisioned IOPS volumes, specify the values you need for the volume and IOPS.

-- The ratio of IOPS to GB should be 10:1.
-For example, 1000 IOPS needs a volume size of at least 100 GB.
+- The ratio of IOPS to GB can be up to 50:1.
+For example, 5000 IOPS needs a volume size of at least 100 GB.